msaadnawaz/CarND/CarND-Vehicle-Detection/writeup.md

 Even after setting a threshold of false positives, I was still seeing a lot of them.
 Then, I started caching 10 recent boxes output.
 And then I added them to the heatmap and set a threshold on all the 10 recent and current boxes.
 This helped me in removing a lot of false positives but I was still getting some strong detections from bridge guardrails.
 Then I added the recent correctly detected labels as well to the heatmap to further reduce the false positives but this caused to lose the car when it is far from us.

 Then I added 3 more scales to make total four sliding window searches.
 First on 32x32 windows only between pixels 400 to 528 on y-axis, second on 48x48 windows between pixels 400 to 560, third on 64x64 windows between pixels 400 to 592 and fourth on 96x96 windows between pixels 400 and 656.
 The idea for this was to be distinctly able to detect distant cars but also not add to false positives by searching small windows throughout the space.
+But I soon realized that 32x32 windows were too small to correctly predict and were giving more false positives than helping in detection so I skipped this.

+But I was still getting false positives so I created a similar debugging function to watch raw heats in project video.
+I processed a video 'projectvideoheatoutput' where I overlayed unthresholded heats from current detections, previous detections and previous labels on top of detected boxes.
+This helped me in tuning the parameters and selecting correct number of previous detections.
+I also added the heats in such a manner that heat from large boxes was added multiple times and from small boxes was added less number of times, to balance the weights for all the y-axis.
+Finally, I splitted x-axis into half to remove clutter on left side.

 In the meanwhile, I tried several other ways to detect cars without false positives which didn't work (most of them).

+To make the detection more robust, a better predictor should be used.
+Moreover, a real tracking algorithm should be used.
+Keeping record of last detections isn't very robust solution.

+On a lighter note, radar should be used for detection and tracking.